UCLALibrary/BuildUCLA/docs/index.md

 ---
 ## What is BuildUCLA?

 BuildUCLA is a software development incubator based in the UCLA Library.
-It brings together students and team leaders from the library to build tech-oriented projects that will benefit library users and the entire UCLA community
+It brings together tech-savvy students from across campus and team leaders from the library to build projects that will benefit library users and the entire UCLA community.

 ## Projects
 ### Projects we want to do this year & the skills needed -- on-the-job learning is encouraged: